pingidentity/pingidentity-solution-stacks/docs/workforce.md

 # Workforce solution profile

-This is a solution profile for a workforce authentication authority use case, and is set up as follows:
+This is a solution profile for a workforce authentication authority use case, and is preconfigured as follows:

   * The stack includes PingFederate, PingDirectory, and PingDataConsole (as the admin console for PingDirectory).
-  * A network-accessible Microsoft Active Directory (AD) installation is preconfigured in PingFederate as the user store.
+  * A network-accessible Microsoft Active Directory (AD) installation provides the user store.
   * PingFederate uses PingDirectory to store administrator account, OAuth clients and grants, and session information.
-  * You'll use your (prerequisite) PingOne for Enterprise account for SSO.
+  * PingID provides multi-factor authentication and policies.
-  * PingID is preconfigured in PingFederate to provide multi-factor authentication.
+  * Two dummy OpenID Connect (OIDC) applications are preconfigured in PingFederate for testing SSO.

-  * Two dummy (stubbed) applications are preconfigured in PingFederate for testing SSO.
+You'll use your (prerequisite) PingOne for Enterprise account for SSO.

 > If you currently have one of our other Docker stacks running (such as, the Customer stack), you'll need to bring down the stack before proceeding.